RySE-AI/MultiLabelClassification/README.md

 Followed by the data exploration I trained 3 different models in [this notebook](notebooks/01_Training_with_Lightning.ipynb) and tracked their results on a local MLFlow instance.
-In all experiment I used a Resnet18 as my backbone and I used my Macbook GPU to train the model.
+In all experiments I used a Resnet18 as my backbone and I trained the models on my M1 GPU.

 <img src="img/MLFlow_tracking_results_table.png" width=700/>